 PROPERTY INSURANCE CLAIM LAWYERS

-Damage to your home from storms, fire, accidents or other disasters can place a heavy financial burden on a homeowner.
-Because of this, homeowner’s insurance is a must-have.
-However, insurance companies are in business for profit, which means that they are going to try to find a reason to deny a claim or give you a low-ball repair estimate.
-If you received a denial or low-ball estimate, fill out this form for a free case evaluation to learn how our property insurance claims attorneys can help you.
+Damage to your home from storms, fire, accidents, or other disasters can place a heavy financial burden on a homeowner.
+Because of this, homeowners insurance is a must-have.
+However, insurance companies are in business for profit, which means they are going to try to find a reason to deny a claim or give you a lowball repair estimate.
+If you received a denial or lowball estimate, fill out this form for a free case evaluation to learn how our property insurance attorneys can help you.

 How Insurance Companies Deny Claims

-Before you make a claim, review your homeowner’s insurance policy to make sure the type of claim you have is covered.
+Before you make a claim, review your homeowners insurance policy to make sure the type of claim you have is covered.
 In some cases, an insurance company will deny the claim, stating that it is not covered.
-One of the common occurrences is roof damage.
-If the roof was damaged by hail or wind, an insurance company might tell you that the roof was damaged because of wear and tear, which is not covered under most policies.
-Our property insurance claim attorneys will investigate your claim and help you appeal the insurance company’s decision, whether it was a low-ball offer or an outright denial.
+One of the common areas of focus is roof damage.
+If the roof was damaged by hail or wind, an insurance company might tell you that it happened because of wear and tear, which is not covered under most policies.
+Our property insurance attorneys will investigate your claim and help you appeal the insurance company’s decision, whether it was a lowball offer or an outright denial.

-If an insurance company avoids paying a legitimate claim, it made an insurance denial in bad faith.
-If this is the case, you may be able to sue the insurance company for breach of contract.
-In some states, you may even be able to sue the bad faith insurance denial as a tort.
-If you can sue as a tort, you may also be able to recover punitive damages, other enhanced penalties, and attorney’s fees and costs.
+If an insurance company avoids paying a legitimate claim, it made a denial in bad faith.
+If this is the case, you may be able to sue the company for breach of contract.
+In some states, you may even be able to sue the bad-faith insurance denial as a tort.
+If you can sue in that manner, you may also be able to recover punitive damages, other enhanced penalties, and attorney’s fees and costs.

 Appealing the Insurance Company’s Decision